fhadinezhadUC/leshmania/genomecomparison.md

-Camparing genome by two parameters for each genome :
+Camparing genomes by two factors for each genome :

 - sequence count comparison (blue bar in plot) = (number of sequences in the genome/length of genome)*average length of all genomes